Get exclusive member benefits & effect social change. Join Today

 During pregnancy, some women develop high levels of blood sugar, a condition known as gestational diabetes, or gestational diabetes mellitus.
-GDM typically occurs around your 24th week of pregnancy.
-According to the American Diabetes Association, gestational diabetes typically affects 18 percent of all pregnant women.
-(ADA)
+Gestational diabetes typically occurs between the 24th and 28th weeks of pregnancy.
+According to the American Diabetes Association, gestational diabetes typically affects 18 percent of all pregnant women (ADA).

-Having gestational diabetes does not mean you had diabetes before your pregnancy or that you will have it after you give birth.
-In most cases, gestational diabetes develops in women who never had diabetes.
-But some women may have had prediabetes, which means that your blood sugar is high but not enough to be diagnosed as type 1 or type 2 diabetes.
+Having gestational diabetes does not necessarily mean that you had diabetes before your pregnancy or that you will have it after you give birth.

 The exact cause of gestational diabetes is unknown, but experts believe hormones play a role.

-During pregnancy, a woman’s body produces excess amounts of hormones: human placental lactogen, estrogen, and cortisol.
+During pregnancy, a woman’s body produces larger amounts of some hormones: human placental lactogen, estrogen, and cortisol.
 These hormones develop in the placenta and help to sustain the pregnancy.

 Over time, the amounts of these hormones increase.
-They may interfere with the effects of insulin, the hormone that regulates blood sugar.
-Insulin helps move glucose out of the blood and into the body cells, where it produces energy.
-Without enough insulin, blood glucose levels go up, causing gestational diabetes.
+They may interfere with the action of insulin, the hormone that regulates blood sugar.
+Insulin helps move glucose out of the blood and into the body cells, where it is used for energy.
+Without enough insulin, or with a high level of hormones that prevent insulin from working effectively, blood glucose levels go up, causing gestational diabetes.

 The following can all increase your risk for gestational diabetes: